SacraDoctrina/iyyov/Commentary/Psalms.md

 # Psalms

-Psalms 8: Divine Majesty and Human Dignity
+## Psalms 8: Divine Majesty and Human Dignit
----

 0. To the leader: according to The Gittith.
 A Psalm of David.
 1. O LORD, our Sovereign, how majestic is your name in all the earth!
 You have set your glory above the heavens.